DataDog/documentation/content/en/getting_started/synthetics/api_test.md

 ### Notify your team

 Design your alert message and add any email address you want your test to send alerts to.
 You can also use [notifications integrations][11] such as Slack, PagerDuty, Microsoft Teams, and webhooks.
-Note that in order to be able to trigger a Synthetic alert to these notification tools, you first need to set up the corresponding [integration][13].
+In order to trigger a Synthetic alert to these notification tools, you first need to set up the corresponding [integration][13].

 When you're ready to run your test, click **Save Test**.